History of computer hardware in Yugoslavia: Early 1980s: the domestic computers era

-Many different companies attempted to create microcomputers similar to the home computers from the 1980s, such as Ivo Lola Ribar Institute's Lola 8, Michailo Pupin Institute's TIM-001, EI's Pecom 32 and 64, PEL Varazdin's Galeb (computer) and Orao, Ivel Ultra and Ivel Z3, etc. The Josef Stefan Institute in Ljubljana made the first 16-bit microcomputer PMP-11 under the leadership of Maryan Miletich, former technical director of Iskra-Delta in 1984.
+Many different companies attempted to create microcomputers similar to the home computers from the 1980s, such as Ivo Lola Ribar Institute's Lola 8, Mihajlo Pupin Institute's TIM-001, EI's Pecom 32 and 64, PEL Varaždin's Galeb (computer) and Orao, Ivel Ultra and Ivel Z3, etc. The Josef Stefan Institute in Ljubljana made the first 16-bit microcomputer PMP-11 under the leadership of Marijan Miletić, former technical director of Iskra-Delta in 1984.
 It had a 8 MHz DEC T-11 CPU, a maximum of 64 kB RAM, a 10 MB hard disk, a 8" diskette and two RS-232 ports for VT-100 video terminal and COM.
-Branko Jevtich modified the RT-11 operating system so plenty of DEC-11 applications were available.
+Branko Jevtić modified the RT-11 operating system so plenty of DEC-11 applications were available.
 Around 50 machines were made before the IBM AT became widely available.
 Multiple factors prevented them from reaching success on markets outside the domestic computer market: they were overly expensive for individual consumers (especially in comparison to popular foreign computers such as the ZX Spectrum, Commodore 64, etc.), the limited selection of entertainment and other types of programs made them appear unattractive to the contemporary computer enthusiasts, and they were not available for purchase in stores.

 As a result, the domestically manufactured computers of these generations were predominantly used in government institutions which were prohibited to purchase imported equipment.
 The computers which could have been connected to the existing mainframe computers as terminals reached greater success in business companies, while others were used in schools for education purposes.
 Given that all medium and large enterprises in the country were government-owned, this was still a significant part of the domestic market, which explains both the unnatural relative success of domestic business computers, as well as why the IBM PC/AT and compatibles had a low influx in the local business market.